jadarnel27/joshthecoder.com/_posts/2019-05-06-cxconsumer-slow-join.markdown

 ## Waiting for Rows to Repartition

 Node ID 3 in the execution plan is the Repartition Streams operator to the left of the parallel nested loops join.
-Since this is consumer wait, this task represents one of the 4 threads running the branch labeled "Branch 1" - which is running on the left side of node 3.
+Since this is consumer wait, this task represents one of the 4 threads running the branch labeled "Branch 1" - which is running on the left side of node 3 (the red branch).

 [![zoomed in portion of execution plan][5]][5]